 Laravel vs WordPress

-When you need to develop software solutions such as marketplaces, SAAS platforms, custom e-commerce solutions or any platform where users are required to register in order to navigate and implement further activities, it’s better to go with Laravel.
+When you need to develop software solutions such as marketplaces, SAAS platforms, custom e-commerce solutions, or any platform where users are required to register in order to navigate and implement further activities, it’s better to go with Laravel.

 While dealing with the development of software solutions, one of the most important factors to consider is the budget.
 Simple WordPress websites can cost from $1000 - $5000, while Laravel applications can vary from $2000 - $10000, depending on your needs and requirements.
 Of course, all these prices can go higher according to what level of functionality you tend to provide.

-We may clearly see that the development of Laravel can cost more compared with WordPress.
-Yet, when you deal with extended projects that get bigger and bigger with the time, Laravel will help you to save a lot of money and time on support.
+We may clearly see that the development of Laravel development can cost more compared with WordPress.
+Yet, when you deal with extended projects that get bigger and bigger with time, Laravel will help you to save a lot of money and time on support.